CLIMATE AND ENERGY PROGRAM DIRECTOR, WRI CHINA

 - Communicate and coordinate with different programs, centers, offices, and initiatives within WRI network to create synergies.

-- Chair and/or represent WRI's point of view on climate and energy policy developments at seminars, conferences, media interviews, blogs, press conferences, and other ways.
+- Represent WRI's point of view on climate and energy policy developments at seminars, conferences, media interviews, blogs, press conferences, and other ways.

 - Write briefs, publish blogs, and conduct media interviews in order to set public and private sector agendas, influence decision-maker perspectives, and communicate findings and recommendations from WRI’s China climate and energy works.